Nicocchi/Nicocchi/README.md

 ### Hi there, I'm Jeremy - aka [Nicocchi](https://jeremy-boggs.com/) 👋

-## I'm a full stack engineer and hobby game dev and Linux enthusiast!
+## I'm a full stack engineer, hobby game dev and Linux enthusiast!
 - I'm currently learning SFML and game engine basics
 - I'm looking to learn more about Web Development
 - 2020 Goals: Contribute more to Open Source projects and build a small game with a custom game engine